osulp/git-advanced/_episodes/03_branches.md

 ~~~
 {: .output}

-The master branch is created with the repository is initialized.
+The master branch is created when the repository is initialized.
 With an argument, the `branch` command creates a new branch with the given name.
 Let's make a new experimental branch:

 ~~~
 $ git branch experimental